-Litigation in the Cayman Islands is not common in connection with M&A transactions, although a number of dissenters' petitions under the statutory merger regime have been heard in the Cayman Islands courts.
+Litigation in the Cayman Islands is not common in connection with M&A transactions, although a significant number of dissenters' petitions under the statutory merger regime have been (or are in the process of being) heard in the Cayman Islands courts.
+M&A transactions implemented through schemes of arrangement inherently involve the Cayman Islands court.
+However, these are rarely opposed.

-Given that a large proportion of Cayman Islands M&A activity involves cross-border deals, it is not uncommon for M&A transactions involving Cayman Islands entities to be subject to onshore litigation.
+Given that a large proportion of Cayman Islands M&A activity involves cross-border deals and/or companies listed on onshore stock exchanges, it is not uncommon for M&A transactions involving Cayman Islands entities to be subject to onshore litigation.